What is benign familial pemphigus?

-Usually benign familial pemphigus is diagnosed by its appearance and the family history, but it is often is mistaken for other skin problems.
+Usually, benign familial pemphigus is diagnosed by its appearance and family history, but it is often is mistaken for other skin problems.
 Impetigo, thrush, tinea (jock itch) and other blistering conditions look similar.

 Diagnosis may require a skin biopsy.
 The histology is characteristic, with layers of detached skin cells (‘acantholysis’) lining up like 'a row of tombstones'.
 Unlike pemphigus vulgaris, the immunofluorescence test for antibodies is negative.